 If they need an emergency caesarean, this might be decided during labour, or before labour starts if either your partner or your baby are having health problems.
 Emergency caesareans do not always have to be done immediately, but there will be some urgency, so you may see lots of staff helping to prepare your partner for theatre.
 Some women feel frightened and overwhelmed so it’s important to stay calm and offer lots of reassurance.

 If your partner needs a general anaesthetic, you won’t be able to be present during the surgery.
 You will wait in the recovery area and the team will bring the baby to you as soon as they can, as long as they are well.
-The wait can be frightening, but the team will take excellent care of your partner and your baby.
+The wait can be frightening, but the team will take excellent care of your partner and the baby.

 Theatre can seem scary when you first go in.
 There will be a screen in place so you can’t see the surgery happening.
 Your partner will be lying on a table and will have a drip into a vein in their hand or arm, giving them fluids and medication.
 There will also be wires stuck to their chest, and a cuff on their arm to monitor blood pressure.
 This doesn’t mean there’s anything wrong, these things are just used to make sure she is coping well during the procedure.
-Your partner will also have a catheter inserted to collect her pee during the procedure and afterwards, which will be removed later.
+Your partner will also have a catheter inserted to collect her urine during the procedure and afterwards, which will be removed later.
 The team will check that the anaesthetic is working before they start.

 Your partner may shiver a lot during the procedure.
 She may also feel nauseous or be sick.
 The anaesthetist will be there with her, giving her medications to keep her feeling well.
 She might be drowsy or dizzy because of the medications and the procedure itself, so don’t be alarmed if she seems off – the anaesthetist will be monitoring her carefully for signs of any problems.